Click here to Skip to main content

 Now that we know which direction the mouse is moving and the delta from the last position, we can quickly calculate the new value of the TextBox.

-Last order of business to the actually set the TextBox value and to record the current position of the mouse.
+The last order of business is to actually set the TextBox value and to record the current position of the mouse.

 Protected Overrides Sub OnMouseMove(ByVal e As System.Windows.Input.MouseEventArgs)